Skip to main content

 Moderate issues

-Scope status remained “amber” as of December 31, 2022.
+Scope status remains “amber.”
 Provisions are included in the Project plans for potential scope adjustments for site conditions and interfaces.
 As construction progresses, there remains a risk of design changes due to unknown field conditions.

 Schedule